openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

-- (1) See metadata for ERC1155 and how is displayed on OpenSea
+- (1) See metadata for ERC1155 and how is displayed on OpenSea, (Create a collection)
 - (1) See metadata for ERC1155 on mumbaiscan, verify and so on
 - (1) Deploy and check if internal works as expected for receiveRoyalties
 - (1) balanceOfUser